liferay/liferay-docs/develop/tutorials/articles/customizing-portal/overriding-portal-services.markdown

 the interface, you'd need to update your module to reflect the changes made by the patch.
 However, extending the wrapper class means you only interact with the methods you're overriding, and you don't need to know anything about the rest of the service.
-The necessary API providers will be updated with the patch, and your bundle (if it extends a service wrapper), will be unaffected by the change.
+If the API is patched, the API providers are updated with the patch, and your bundle (if it extends a service wrapper), is unaffected by the change.

 You can [publish your own services to Liferay's module framework](/develop/tutorials/-/knowledge_base/7-0/publishing-liferay-services), [invoke Liferay's services from your application](/develop/tutorials/-/knowledge_base/7-0/consuming-liferay-services),